spacemandev-git/swade-macros-simple/README.md

 # SWADE Macros Simple
 A set of useful macros for the SWADE system.
 Growing list, currently:
-### Card Draw Macro (Spacemandev)
+### Card Draw Macro (Spacemandev/brunocalado)
 Draws random cards as tiles on top of the page.

-**Options**
+#### Options
-- Reset?: Before draw the cards the table will be reset.
+-  **Reset Table?:** Before draw the cards the table will be reset.
+Uncheck this to keep drawing cards without repeat.
-- Chase?: This option put the cards side by side.
-Unckeck it and the cards will be stacked.
+- **Just stack up all cards:** This option stacks all cards.

-**TODO**
+- **Dogfight:** After choose the desired amount of cards you can set how they will be placed.
-- Dog fighting
+- **Horizontal/vertical spacing:**: You can set how much space will be between the cards.

 ### Adventure Card Macro (lipefl)
 Macro for giving adventure cards to characters with a prompt similar to Roll20 (you'll need a rollable table with the cards and a item to hold the cards)